vespa-engine/sample-apps/colbert-long/README.md

 python3 scripts/convert.py
 </pre>

-Index the dataset:
+Index the dataset (Note that if you are running this on CPU, or with longer documents you want to increase the default operation timeout to avoid re-trying doc operations that will never be able to succeed with default feed operation timeouts.

 <pre>
-vespa feed /tmp/vespa_feed_file_en.json
+vespa feed /tmp/vespa_feed_file_en.json --timeout 600 --connections 1
 </pre>

-Run the queries (Replace with your endpoint and mTLS cert)
+Run the queries (Replace endpoint and mTLS cert)
 <pre>
 python3 evaluate.py --endpoint https://b5af15f0.e2b4d78d.z.vespa-app.cloud/search/ \
   --ranking colbert-max-sim-context-level --dataset ext/test_queries.tsv  --rank_count 10 \